fetchai/agents-aea/docs/core-components-1.md

 - <a href="../protocol">Protocols</a>

-Most of an AEA developer's time is spent on `Skill` development. `Skills` are the core business logic commponents of an AEA.
+Most of an AEA developer's time is spent on `Skill` development. `Skills` are the core business logic components of an AEA.
 Check out the following guide to learn more:

 - <a href="../skill">Skills</a>

 In most cases, one of the available `Connection` packages can be used.
-Occassionally, you might develop your own `Connection`:
+Occasionally, you might develop your own `Connection`:

 - <a href="../connection">Connections</a>